open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 might block the requests going out to your collector.
 You need to configure special headers for Cross-Origin Resource Sharing (CORS).

-The OpenTelemetry collector provides [a feature][] for http based receivers to add the required headers to allow the receiver to accept traces from a web browser:
+The OpenTelemetry collector provides [a feature][] for http-based receivers to add the required headers to allow the receiver to accept traces from a web browser:

 ```yaml